Oracle Concepts and Architecture Interview Questions and

 an additional level of table security, by restricting access to a predetermined

-•Hide data complexity. •Simplify commands for the user. •Present the data in a different perpecetive from that of the base table. •Store complex queries. |
+set of rows and columns of a table. •Hide data complexity. •Simplify commands for the user. •Present the data in a different perpecetive from that of the base table. •Store complex queries. |

 |